Who Were The Mont’E Prama Giants?

 The Discovery Of Mont’e Prama Giants

-The excavation works brought to light 5178 pieces of various dimensions, which however were immediately stocked in the Cagliari Museum’s underground vault and forgotten for about 30 years.
+The excavation works brought to light 5178 pieces of various dimensions.
+However these were immediately stocked in the Cagliari Museum’s underground vault and forgotten for about 30 years.

 Where To See Mont’e Prama Giants